aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *What news does Benvolio tell Mercutio at the beginning of scene 4?*

-Look only at Benvolio's speech throughtout the first half of the story.
+Look only at Benvolio's speech throughout the first half of the story.
 What did Benvolio say that Mercutio not know about?

 *Why does Mercutio Romeo is already dead?*